Nestlé: Corporate affairs and governance

-Nestlé is the biggest food company in the world, with a market capitalisation of roughly 231 billion Swiss francs, which is more than US$247 billion as of May 2015.
+Nestlé is the biggest food company in the world, with a market capitalisation of roughly 203 billion Swiss francs as of December 2025.
 Nestlé has a primary listing on the SIX Swiss Exchange and is a constituent of the Swiss Market Index.
 It previously had a secondary listing on Euronext.

-In 2014, consolidated sales were CHF 91.61 billion and net profit was CHF 14.46 billion.
-Research and development investment was CHF 1.63 billion.
+In 2025, consolidated sales were CHF 89.49 billion and net profit was CHF 9.03 billion.
+Research and development investment was CHF 1.61 billion.